Lyme Disease Treatment

 Since starting regular ozone therapy alongside her Lyme treatment, her brain fog has improved significantly.
 Her energy is better.
 She's less fatigued by the end of the day and handles stress in her professional life more easily.
 Her sleep quality improved.
 She's been able to stay consistent with her workouts and her trainer.
 People around her tell her she looks healthier than she has in a long time.
 She's referred her husband, daughter, and friends to Med Matrix.

-In a Lyme webinar, Colin Renaud (DC, PA-C) and Dr. Rose shared two detailed patient case studies.
+In a Lyme webinar, our providers shared two detailed patient case studies.
 One, a 35-year-old woman and personal trainer, lost her ability to work, had to leave her relationship, and moved into a family member's basement (which turned out to have mold, making everything worse).
 After roughly two and a half years of slow, layered treatment with botanicals, IV ozone, methylene blue, and SOT therapy, she got her life back and returned to work.

 These cases illustrate something important: Lyme recovery is slow, and it takes a provider who understands the full picture.
 But patients do get better.
 We've treated over 3,000 patients at Med Matrix with a 4.9-star rating across 150+ Google reviews.
 If you've been told your Lyme test is negative and you still feel terrible, that negative result may not mean what you think it means.